 What portion of murders committed in the U.S. result in a suspect being identified and acted upon by the criminal justice system?

-In 2016, 59% of murders committed in the U.S. resulted in a suspect being identified and acted upon by the criminal justice system.
+In 2014, 65% of murders committed in the U.S. resulted in a suspect being identified and acted upon by the criminal justice system.
 This rate has fallen from 92% in 1960.
-In places like Chicago, it has recently been as low as 17%.
-When murders and other violent crimes remain unsolved: (1) the perpetrators remain free to commit more carnage.
-(2) potential criminals are less deterred because they become less concerned about being caught.
-(3) citizens' fears of crime and retribution for reporting crime increase.
-Unsolved murders are more likely to occur in minority neighborhoods because of the nature and amount of these crimes and low levels of witness cooperation.
+In some places like Chicago and Baltimore, this rate has recently been as low as 30%.
+Unsolved murders are more likely to occur in minority neighborhoods because of the nature and amount of these crimes and a lack of witness cooperation.